Tutoring Services & Academic Support

-We offer two series of 25-minute workshops for the classroom: Academic Skills Workshops, which focus on the skills needed to be successful in any class (and in life), and Writing Skills Workshops, which focus on the skills needed to write well (in any class).
+We offer two series of workshops for students: Academic Skills Workshops, which focus on skills for balancing the academic and personal, and Writing Skills Workshops, which focus on skills needed to write better (in any class).

-Instructors, our staff will bring the workshops to you in your classroom "on request" — if you request a workshop, we will do our best to make it happen.
+Instructors, our staff will bring the workshops to you in your classroom "on request" — if you request a workshop, we will do our best to make it happen, either in person or virtually.

 Students, we also present the Academic Skills Workshops for clubs, organizations, study groups and individuals.

-AS-3: Anger Management – How to take the GRRRRR out of anger
+AS-3: Anger Management – How is your anger affecting your life?

 This workshop reveals the secrets to taking notes more effectively and efficiently, both in class and from your textbook.